 The other change will affect the sales of goods to individuals in the EU that are made from a stock of goods held in the EU.
 Currently, once the value of such sales exceeds a threshold set by the country, it is necessary to VAT-register in that other country under the distance-selling rule.

 Going forward, it will be possible to use the One Stop Shop.
-This will still require a business to identity where its customers are located and pay VAT at that rate on the sale of the goods but will require only one VAT registration and one VAT return.
+This will still require a business to identify where its customers are located and pay VAT at that rate on the sale of the goods but will require only one VAT registration and one VAT return.

 However, if a business holds stock in a number of EU countries, it will still be required to be VAT-registered in each of these countries, so it may make sense now to amalgamate your stockholding to just one EU location.
 The same One Stop Shop will be able to be used to account for the import VAT on low value consignments and on EU distance sales.